djmadeira/web-apps-60fps/index.md

 <div class="slide">

 ### Layout
 Layout and paint are the scary parts.
-These can and will happen multiple times in a frame (and remember we only have 8-10ms!)
+Layout can happen multiple times in a frame (and remember we only have 8-10ms!) and paint can be very slow.

-Layout is when the browser takes the CSS of every element and figures out where it belongs on the page.
+Layout is when the browser takes the computed CSS of every element and figures out where it belongs on the page:

-JS can force Layout to happen by reading from the DOM during execution.
-More on this in "Forced Synchronous Layout".
+- Dimensions & position
+- If it has a float, how it flows with other elements
+- If inline or inline-block, how text flows around it

 </div>
 <div class="slide">